Change-the-Ballot/Campaigns/index.md

 ###### About Me - The Dude running the site

 My name is Robbie E. and I am a former political operative that worked for small campaign as Manager and as a Reginal Field organizer.
 I created and am adding to this project to help 3rd parties and activist in general have a more meaningful effect and have a better chance of running in 40%+ of races that are uncontested.

-If you have any resources  from universities or state organization that might help with like data [Submit Link Here]()